actions/checkout/README.md

     # with the local git config, which enables your scripts to run authenticated git
     # commands.
 The post-job step removes the PAT.
     #
-    # We recommend creating a service account with the least permissions necessary.
+    # We recommend using a service account with the least permissions necessary.
+Also
-    # Also when generating a new PAT, select the least scopes necessary.
+    # when generating a new PAT, select the least scopes necessary.
     #
     # [Learn more about creating and using encrypted secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)
     #
     # Default: ${{ github.token }}
     token: ''

     # SSH key used to fetch the repository.
-SSH key is configured with the local git
+The SSH key is configured with the local
-    # config, which enables your scripts to run authenticated git commands.
+    # git config, which enables your scripts to run authenticated git commands.
 The
     # post-job step removes the SSH key.
     #
-    # We recommend creating a service account with the least permissions necessary.
+    # We recommend using a service account with the least permissions necessary.
     #
     # [Learn more about creating and using encrypted secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)
     ssh-key: ''